Want to learn how to read piano notes faster?

 Once you choose an excerpt, you should set a timer for 30 secs to look through and try playing any part you wish.
 When the 30 secs are over though, you have to play the entire excerpt without stopping in one take.

-Doing these exercises in the ABRSM books has been really helpful for me to learn reading notes fast, and I hope you like this method as well.
+Doing these exercises in the ABRSM books has been really helpful for me to learn to read notes fast, and I hope you like this method as well.

 Overall, sight-reading faster is not a skill you can acquire overnight.
 However, these methods will help you gain this ability much quicker.